- Home

 Leadership Prize awardees will research important issues and develop viable and testable ways to address significant problems.
 Mentors will help students develop high-quality proposals based on well-defined and important research questions.
-Once a proposal is funded, mentors will provide prize awardees with research guidance and support, help them identify needed changes in their plans, and help them evaluate the efficacy of their work.
-After a proposal has been accepted, mentors will work with prize awardees for three semesters over the students’ junior and senior years.
+Once a proposal is funded, mentors will provide prize awardees with research guidance and support for their efforts toward positive change, help them identify needed changes in their plans, and help them evaluate the efficacy of their work.
+Mentors will work with prize awardees for three semesters over the students’ junior and senior years.

 Who is eligible to serve as a mentor?